Learn about our Earth hand building Team

 “Earth provides enough to satisfy every man’s needs, but not every man’s greed” – Gandhi

 His roots were from a traditional farmer’s family.
-He stopped his studies from a conventional architecture college and travelled extensively in different parts of Indian villages.
-After quitting his college one and a half year worked under a tribal master making driftwood sculptures in Khajuraho.
-In his journey he met and worked with master sculptors, painters, spiritual teachers, and photographers to uplift his knowledge in making shelters.
-In 2009 he was granted a degree in architecture from Indian Institute of Architecture.
-Same year he submitted himself to nature and started living under the foot hills of Arunachala.
-He founded Thannal Hand Sculpted Homes in 2011 and continuing his journey in self-study and earthen shelter.
+He stopped his studies at a conventional architecture college and travelled extensively in different parts of Indian villages.
+After quitting his college one and a half years working under a tribal master making driftwood sculptures in Khajuraho.
+In his journey, he met and worked with master sculptors, painters, spiritual teachers, and photographers to uplift his knowledge in making shelters.
+In 2009 he was granted a degree in architecture from the Indian Institute of Architecture.
+The same year he submitted himself to nature and started living under the foothills of Arunachala.
+He founded Thannal Natural Homes in 2011 and continues his journey in self-study and earthen shelter.
+Know more about Biju Bhaskar here

 Adhya and Bodhi vriksha